China signals more stimulus as economic slowdown deepens

 China will aim to achieve "a good start" in the first quarter for the economy, the state planner said on Tuesday, signaling authorities could roll out more stimulus measures in the near term to counter slowing growth.

-Sources told Reuters last week that Beijing was planning to lower its growth target to 6-6.5 percent this year after an expected 6.6 percent in 2018, the slowest pace in 28 years.
+Sources told Reuters last week that Beijing was planning to lower its growth target to 6 to 6.5 per cent this year after an expected 6.6 percent in 2018, the slowest pace in 28 years.

 The proposed target, to be unveiled at the annual parliamentary session in March, was endorsed by top leaders at the annual closed-door Central Economic Work Conference in mid-December, the sources told Reuters.